w3c/wai-website/pages/about/groups/task-forces/pdf-aam/work-statement.md

 ## Patent Policy

-This Task Force is part of the [ARIA Working Group Charter](https://www.w3.org/WAI/ARIA/charter), which operates under the [W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20040205/) (5 February 2004 Version).
+This Task Force is part of the [ARIA Working Group Charter](https://www.w3.org/WAI/ARIA/charter), which operates under the [W3C Patent Policy](https://www.w3.org/Consortium/Patent-Policy-20200915/) (15 September 2020 Version).
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the [ARIA Working Group](https://www.w3.org/2004/01/pp-impl/83726/status).